The kitty command line interface#

 =unix:@mykitty

-.
-Note that if you run kitty @ within a kitty window, there is no need to specify thekitty @ --to
+option to specify this address.
+Note that if you run kitten @ within a kitty window, there is no need to specify thekitten @ --to

 .

-- --start-as <START_AS>#
+- --start-as <START_AS>¶

 Control how the initial kitty window is created.
 Default: